couchdeveloper/RXPromise/README.md

 -----
 ## Introduction

-### What is RXPromise
+### What Is A Promise

 In general, a promise represents the _eventual result_  of an asynchronous task,  respectively the _error reason_ when the task fails.
 Equal and similar concepts are also called _future_, _deferred_ or _delay_ (see also wiki article: [Futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises)).

 The `RXPromise` implementation strives to meet the requirements specified in the [Promises/A+ specification](https://github.com/promises-aplus/promises-spec) as close as possible.
 The specification was originally written for the JavaScript language but the architecture and the design can be implemented in virtually any language.

+**Asynchronous non-blocking**

 A `RXPromise` employs the asynchronous non-blocking style.
 That is, a call site can invoke an _asynchronous_ task which _immediately_ returns a `RXPromise` object.
-For example, an asynchronous network request:
+For example, starting an asynchronous network request:

 ```Objective-C
     RXPromise* usersPromise = [self fetchUsers];
 ```

-The asynchronous method `fetchUsers` returns immediately, and its _eventual_ result is represented by the _promise_.
+The asynchronous method `fetchUsers` returns immediately and its _eventual_ result will be represented by the _returned_ object, a _promise_.

+**Continuation**

-The call site can setup a _Continuation_ - which defines how to proceed when the result or the error is eventually available:
+The call site can setup a _Continuation_.
+With a continuation, we obtain the eventual result of the taks and we define how to proceed when the result or the error is available:

 ```Objective-C